“Why don’t you have HIV?”

 “Why don’t we see our parents on holidays?”

-These aren’t questions a typical engineer deals with during his work.
+These aren’t questions a typical engineer deals with during work.
 But for Brett Richstone, a TEAM missionary and water bottling plant manager, nothing about the last few years has been typical.

 He starts his day with factory maintenance, applying for licenses or filling orders for fresh spring water.
 But by the afternoon, he’s leading a Bible study, buying groceries for an entire village and having heart-to-heart conversations with children affected by HIV and AIDS.